-Eaagads Limited spends a significant amount of its financial resources on procuring various agricultural inputs, works and services to facilitate the discharge of its mandate and mission.
-This is done by following uniform and cost-effective procedures that ensure that value is achieved in our procurement processes.
-Eaagads adopts the CMS standard operating procedure in its procurement.
+Eaagads Limited spends a significant amount of its financial resources on procuring various inputs, works and services to facilitate the discharge of its mandate and mission.
+This is done by following uniform and cost-effective procedures that ensure that value is achieved when procuring agri-inputs, services and works.